grafana/k6/docs/design/018-new-http-api.md

   Small changes will be inevitable, but there should be no discussion about the overall design.

-#### Phase 5: merge into k6-core, more testing
+#### Phase 5: more testing, deprecating old API

 At this point the extension should be relatively featureful and stable to be useful to all k6 users.

 **Goals**:

-- Merge the extension into k6 core, and make it available to k6 Cloud users.

 - Continue to gather and address feedback from users, thorough testing and polishing.

-#### Phase 6: deprecate `k6/http`

-As the final phase, we should add deprecation warnings when `k6/http` is used, and point users to the new API.
+- As the final step, we should add deprecation warnings when `k6/http` is used, and point users to the new API.
+We can also consider promoting the API from experimental to a main module under `k6/net/http`.
   We'll have to maintain both `k6/http` and `k6/net/http` for likely years to come, though any new development will happen in `k6/net/http`, and `k6/http` would only receive bug and security fixes.

 ## Potential risks